ming053l/DRCT/README.md

 The training logs and weights will be saved in the `./experiments` folder.

 ## Citations

+If our work is helpful to your reaearch, please kindly cite our work.
+Thank!

 #### BibTeX
     @misc{hsu2024drct,
       title={DRCT: Saving Image Super-resolution away from Information Bottleneck},